-Open your Bible, if you will, to Luke chapter 12, it's verses 22 to 34 and it would be helpful for us to hear it read just to get it back in our minds.
+Open your Bible, if you will, to Luke chapter 12.
+It's verses 22 to 34 and it would be helpful for us to hear it read just to get it back in our minds.
 Verse 22 of Luke 12, "He said to His disciples, 'For this reason I say to you, do not be anxious for your life as to what you shall eat nor for your body as to what you shall put on, for life is more than food and the body than clothing.
-Consider the ravens, for they neither sow nor reap for they have no storeroom or barn and yet God feeds them.
+Consider the ravens, for they neither sow nor reap for they have no storeroom nor barn and yet God feeds them.
 How much more valuable you are than the birds.
 And which of you by being anxious can add a single cubit to his life span?
-If you then can not do even a very little thing, why are you very anxious...why are you anxious about other matters?
-Consider the lilies how they grow, they neither toil nor spin.
-But I tell you, even Solomon and all his glory didn't clothe himself like one of these.
-But if God so arrays the grass in the field which is alive today and tomorrow is thrown into the furnace, how much more will He clothe you, O men of little faith?
+If you then cannot do even a very little thing, why are you very anxious...why are you anxious about other matters?
+Consider the lilies how they grow.
+They neither toil nor spin.
+But I tell you even Solomon and all his glory didn't clothe himself like one of these.
+But if God so arrays the grass in the field which is alive today and tomorrow is thrown into the furnace, how much more will He clothe you, oh men of little faith?
 And do not seek what you shall eat and what you shall drink.
 And do not keep worrying.
 For all these things the nations of the world eagerly seek, but your Father knows that you need these things.
-But seek for His Kingdom and these things shall be added to you.
-Do not be afraid, little flock, for your Father has chosen gladly to give you the Kingdom.
+But seek for His kingdom and these things shall be added to you.
+Do not be afraid, little flock, for your Father has chosen gladly to give you the kingdom.
 Sell your possessions and give to charity.
-Make yourselves purses which do not wear out an unfailing treasure in heaven where no thief comes near, nor moth destroys for where your treasure is, there will your heart be also.'"
+Make yourselves purses which do not wear out, an unfailing treasure in heaven where no thief comes near, nor moth destroys for where your treasure is, there will your heart be also.'"

 And I said, "Well I just want you to know I was out of the country and I didn't know."